 And that's that for this first issue.

 I hope this can give you an idea of what to expect from the newsletter from here on out.
-A bit of original data, a bit of news regarding the Engine.
+A bit of original data, and a bit of news regarding the Engine.

 What it will not be, is an exhaustive list of links and news like thisweekingodot (highly recommended) but a look at Godot's position in the world, with the necessary data to back it up.
-One section at the time.
+One section at a time.

-This first issue was a little lackluster, because itch is kind of a mess when it comes to data collection, so I expect to get better with every issue.
+This first issue was a little lackluster because itch is kind of a mess when it comes to data collection, so I expect to get better with every issue.

 Thanks for reading!